Jem (TV series): Reception

-Jem was the #1 Nielsen rated syndicated cartoon series in November 1986, and in 1987, it was the third most watched children's program in syndication with 2.5 million viewers weekly.
-Jem has aired in multiple countries including Australia, Canada, United Kingdom, West Germany, Netherlands, United States, Italy and France.
+Jem was the #1 Nielsen rated syndicated cartoon series in November 1986.
+In 1987, it was the third most watched children's program in syndication with 2.5 million viewers weekly.
 The show was nominated for the Young Artist Award twice, once in 1986 for "Exceptional Young Actresses in Animation: Series, Specials, or Film Features" for Samantha Newark's performance, then in 1988 for "Best Animation Series".

-The long-standing popularity of Mattel's Barbie franchise led to a competition between Hasbro's Jem product line and Barbie and the Rockers, a similar product line by Mattel.
-This resulted in reduced sales for both products.
-Hasbro discontinued the Jem toyline at the end of 1987 after it failed to meet sales expectations but, despite this, the series continued production and aired until 1988.
-Jem was partially released on DVD in multiple countries, with a complete set available for the first time in 2011.
-The same year, Jem began airing on The Hub in the United States, causing a significant increase in the ratings for the channel.
-It also aired on Teletoon Retro in Canada.

 Home media

-Current status of the franchise
+Franchise

 Christy Marx has long expressed a desire to make a modern-day revival of the animated series, but stated in a 2004 interview that there are a great deal of complications concerning the rights to the Jem properties.

-Reruns

-After almost 20 years, since last airing in the United States in 1993 on the USA Network (in re-runs), Jem returned to syndication.
-The series aired reruns on The Hub Network/Discovery Family from May 31, 2011, to November 15, 2015.

-On July 25, 2011, Teletoon Retro, a Canadian channel dedicated to cartoons, announced that Jem would be part of its fall 2011 lineup.
-On April 5, 2012, Hasbro announced that Jem, along with several other Hasbro franchises, will be available on Netflix.